sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationmodeexit` event will be fired on when an annotation mode is exited.
+`annotationmodeexit` event will be triggered on when an annotation mode is exited.
 The event data will contain:

 ```js
 {